We are the controller responsible for personal data we collect about you.

 - Withdraw consent at any time where we are relying on consent as the legal basis for processing your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.

 - Complain to Supervisory Authority.
 If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
-You may do so in the EU member state of your habitual residence (or, in the case of the UK, is the Information Commissioner’s Office), your place of work or the place of the alleged infringement.
 The relevant supervisory authority in the UK is the Information Commissioner’s Office.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.